askforalfred/alfred/data/README.md

 ['turk_annotations']['anns'] =
-             [{'task_desc': "Examine a clock using the light of a lamp.",                 (goal instruction) 'high_descs': ["Turn to the left and move forward to the window ledge.",   (list of step-by-step instructions) "Pick up the alarm clock on the table", ...],
-               'votes': [1, 1, 1]                                                         (AMTurk languauge quality votes)
+             [{'task_desc': "Examine a clock using the light of a lamp.",                 (goal instruction) 'high_descs': ["Turn to the left and move forward to the window ledge.",   (list of step-by-step instructions) "Pick up the alarm clock on the table", ...],               (indexes aligned with high_idx) 'votes': [1, 1, 1]                                                         (AMTurk languauge quality votes) },
-              },
               ...]